ctaylor463/academic-kickstart/content/publication/schlenker2019.md

 # 4 = Technical report
 # 5 = Book
 # 6 = Book chapter
-publication_types = ["1"]
+publication_types = ["2"]

 # Publication name and optional abbreviated version.
 publication = "In *International Conference on Academic*.
 You may use *Markdown* for italics etc." publication_short = "In *ICA*"

 # Abstract and optional shortened version.
-abstract = "The abstract.
-Markdown and math can be used (note that math may require escaping as detailed in the red alert box below)." abstract_short = "A short version of the abstract."
+#abstract = "The abstract.
+Markdown and math can be used (note that math may require escaping as detailed in the red alert box below)."
+abstract_short = "A short version of the abstract."

 # Featured image thumbnail (optional)